MonikaAishwarya/ev-charge-range-analysis/README.md

 # 🚗 EV Charge & Range Analysis – SmartBridge Tableau Project

-This repository contains a complete Tableau project built as part of the **SmartBridge Virtual Internship on Data Analytics with Tableau**.
-The project focuses on analyzing electric vehicles and EV charging infrastructure using data from Indian and global sources.
+This repository contains my complete Tableau project built as part of the **SmartBridge Virtual Internship on Data Analytics with Tableau**.
+The project focuses on analyzing electric vehicle (EV) performance and charging infrastructure using both Indian and global datasets.

 ---